open-austin/data-portal/README.md

-My take on the design of JKAN - lightweight, a backend-free open data portal, powered by Jekyll.
-Learn more in the original .readme [here](https://github.com/timwis/jkan/blob/gh-pages/README.md).
+My take on the design of JKAN - a lightweight, backend-free open data portal, powered by Jekyll.
+Learn more about JKAN in the original .readme [here](https://github.com/timwis/jkan/blob/gh-pages/README.md).

 And check out the [existing design](https://open-austin.org/data-portal)